Editor’s Note: This marketing infographic is part of our 25 part series.

 The only problem with that, is that those metrics aren’t correlated with your end goal, making more money.

-Instead, more quality traffic, paired with an optimized landing page/website, and a great sales process = more money being made.
+Instead, more quality traffic, an optimized landing page/website, and a great sales process = more money.

 Without knowing this, you’re focused on lowering your cost per clicks before lowering your cost per conversion.
 It should be the other way around.